GUIDE 2024

 Don’t ponder on a single question for too long.
 If you feel you’re hitting a wall, move on to the next question.

 Although you don’t want to be too specific, you should still outline the specifics of your mission.
-If you write “I want to help my community,” you can be sure the reviewer read that line a million times and will ignore your proposal.
+If you write, “I want to help my community,” you can be sure the reviewer will read that line a million times and will ignore your proposal.

 Instead, explain how you plan to use different grants to help the community in a couple of sentences.
 For example: “The grant will help us buy the computers that we need to provide literacy education to community members coming from low-income families.”